 Thai Spices and Seasonings

-Thai food is built around five essential flavors: salty, sour, spicy, bitter, and sweet.
-Between three and five of these flavors will be present in each dish of a Thai meal.
-The base of most Thai dishes is a paste that is usually made up of a menagerie of spices and seasonings.
-The most popular pastes are made with chiles, and most of the pastes are made by hand with a mortar and pestle.
+The base of most Thai dishes is a paste that is usually made up of a mélange of spices and seasonings.
+Pastes are commonly made with chiles, ground by hand with a mortar and pestle.

 Thai Spices and Herbs

-- Dried Spearmint Leaves give sweet flavors to Thai dishes.
+- Dried Spearmint Leaves give sweet, punchy mint flavors to Thai dishes.

 - Lemongrass is used for its citrusy flavor.

-- Turmeric is used for its earthier flavor and as a color enhancer in Thai dishes.
-Foods with turmeric are quite beautifully colored, which helps out with the overall aesthetic of the dish.
+- Turmeric is used for its earthier flavor and as a color enhancer.
+Foods with turmeric are a beautiful golden color.

-- Coriander Seed Powder gives a subtle spice to dishes without being overpowering to the dish.
+- Coriander Seed Powder gives a subtle citrus spice to Thai dishes.